-Associations: He is a member of the Mexican Bar Association and the Young Arbitrators Forum of the Mexican Chapter of the ICC.
+Associations: He is a member of the Mexican Bar Association.
+He is also Chair of the Committee of Infrastructure Disputes of the Mexican Chapter of the ICC.

-International experience: From 1995 to date he has worked in the law firm Von Wobeser y Sierra, SC, except for 2000, when he worked as assistant to Mr Eduardo Silva Romero, one of the advisers of the Secretariat of the International Chamber of Commerce in Paris.
+International experience: From 1995 to date he has worked in the law firm Von Wobeser y Sierra, SC, except for 2000, when he worked as assistant to one of the counsel to the Secretariat of the International Chamber of Commerce in Paris.